 Short-Term Visiting Fellows

-The Willson Center Short-Term Visiting Fellows, nominated by UGA faculty, bring distinguished artists, scholars and performers to the arts and humanities community at the University of Georgia.
+Willson Center Short-Term Visiting Fellowships bring distinguished artists, scholars, and performers to the arts and humanities community at the University of Georgia.
 Visiting Fellows conduct intensive workshops for faculty and students, and give public presentations of their work.

 2022 – 2023